tferracina/ArDCA-Python/writeup.typ

 $

 === Potts Model
-The Potts model generalizes the Ising model by allowing each spin to take on $q$ possible states.
-The $q$-state Potts model spin can take values in ${1, 2, ... q}$.
+The Potts model @potts1952 generalizes the Ising model by allowing each spin to take on $q$ possible states.
+The $q$-state Potts model states take values in ${1, 2, ... q}$.
 The Hamiltonian is written as
 $
   H_("Potts") ({sigma}) = -J sum_(angle.l i, j angle.r) delta(sigma_i, sigma_j).
 $